sedol1339/files/abstracts.md

     - It can be seen as a link between deterministic and non-deterministic auto-encoders
     - It forms better representation that corresponds to lower-dimensional non-linear manifold

+Saxe, A. M., Koh, P. W., Chen, Z., Bhand, M., & Ng, A. Y. (2011).
+On Random Weights and Unsupervised Feature Learning.
+Proceedings of the 28th International Conference on Machine Learning, 1089–1096.
+Retrieved from https://icml.cc/2011/papers/551_icmlpaper.pdf

+    - Question: while it has been known that certain feature learning architectures can yield useful features for object recognition tasks even with untrained, random weights, why do random weights sometimes do so well?
+    - We find that some CNNs can be frequency selective and translation invariant with random weights
+    - We demonstrate the viability of using random weights to quickly evaluate candidate architectures
+    - A large fraction of the SOTA methods performance can be attributed to the architecture alone

 Welling, M., & Teh, Y. W. (2011).
 Bayesian learning via stochastic gradient langevin dynamics.
 ICML'11: Proceedings of the 28th International Conference on International Conference on Machine Learning.
 Omnipress.
-Retrieved from https://dl.acm.org/doi/10.5555/3104482.3104568
+Retrieved from https://www.stats.ox.ac.uk/~teh/research/compstats/WelTeh2011a.pdf

+    - We propose to inject Gaussian noise with a specific variance into SGD optimization
+    - This prevents collapse of SGD to MAP solution
+    - Instead, it converges to samples from the true posterior as we polynomially anneal the stepsize
+    - The resulting algorithm starts off being similar to stochastic optimization
+    - Then it automatically transits to Langevin dynamics (which simulates samples from the posterior)
+    - We propose a practical method to estimate when this transition happens
+    - This can be seen as automatic "early stopping"
+    - We test on a mixture of Gaussians, logistic regression and ICA with natural gradients

 ## 2012